GMOD/Apollo/docs/TestScript.md

 16.6.1) Verify that you can click on the chromosome and export it as a valid VCF.

 16.6.2) Verify that the VCF contains all the variants and each variant has all the properties.

+16.7) Verify variant effect code.

+16.7.1) Click on a variant annotation deletion or insertion in a coding region and click on "View Variant Effect" and verify that an effect on the CDS is rendered.

+16.7.2) Click on generated sequence alteration and verify that the comment is "Effect of XXXX" where XXXX is the variant effecdt type.

+16.7.3) Click on "Remove Variant Effect" from the variant and verify that the sequence alteration and effect on the CDS are both removed.

+16.7.4) Repeat adding variant effects but do this for multiple variants on the same gene.

+16.7.5) Click on the effected gene and click on "Remove variant effects" and confirm that all alterations are removed from within the effected area.